 And making it in the Instant Pot really means that you can have a one-pot meal (who doesn’t love that?) plus it’s fairly quick to throw everything into the Instant Pot and let it do the work.

-It might take 28 minutes to cook at pressure, but the steak will come out incredibly tender and the chili is so flavorful.
+It might take a while to cook at pressure, but the steak will come out incredibly tender and the chili is so flavorful.

 Gosh…I love one pot meals, and making them in the Instant Pot is even better.
 I love being able to throw everything into the Instant Pot, lock the lid and walk away while it gets to pressure and cooks.
 It’s wonderful.